-A: Solar PV performance is only dependent on the light from the sun, cold temperatures do not reduce solar PV performance in fact the cold increases their output.
+No. Solar photovoltaic (PV) performance is dependent mostly on the light from the sun.
+Cold temperatures do not reduce solar panel performance.
+In fact, the cold increases their output.

-A: A grid connected solar PV system sends the energy back on to the grid.
-The electric utility measures the amount of energy you send to the grid and this is credited from your monthly power bill.
+A grid-connected solar PV system sends the energy back into the power grid.
+The electric utility company measures the amount of energy you send to the grid and credits your monthly power bill.

-Solar PV equipment is designed to prevent power from going back onto the grid during a blackout to protect electrical workers from being electrocuted while the work on bringing the power back on.
-This means that your solar PV system will be shut off until the power comes back on.
-There are design options and equipment that can avoid this issue so that a solar PV system owner can still have power during a blackout.
+Solar PV equipment is designed to prevent power from going back onto the grid during a blackout.
+This is a safety feature that protects electrical workers from being electrocuted when they are working to get the power back on.
+It means that your solar PV system will be shut off until the power comes back on.
+If you want to the option to have power during a blackout, there are design options and equipment that can be used to avoid a blackout.